-This Travelex Review runs through everything you need to know about this company.
+This Travelex Review runs through everything you need to know about the company.

 Travelex is the largest retail foreign exchange company in Australia.
 They are licensed to provide currency in cash, drafts, foreign currency bank cheques, telegraphic transfers, travellers cheques and travel cards.

 - Travelex has a massive network of stores and pick-up locations making it easy to order online and collect later.